-- Small bunch basil leaves picked and stems finely chopped
+- 1 bunch/s fresh basil leaves -leaves picked and stems finely chopped

 - 100 ml red wine

-- 1 x 425gram can of cannellini beans drained and well rinsed
+- 425 g can cannellini beans -drained and well rinsed

-- 200 gram silver beet or spinach leaves well washed and chopped
+- 200 g silver beet or spinach leaves -well washed and chopped

-- 50 gram spaghetti broken into pieces (put it in a plastic bag and break it up by hand or by bashing with a rolling pin)
+- 50 g spaghetti -broken into pieces (put it in a plastic bag and break it up by hand or by bashing with a rolling pin)

 - Start by cutting up all of your vegetables.

 - In a large pot or saucepan, heat a little butter or ghee and over a low heat cook the onion, garlic, bacon, carrots, celery and basil stems.
 You are not frying, rather sweating the vegetables and bacon with the lid ajar for around 15-20 minutes until they are starting to soften (but not brown).

 - Now add the tomatoes and red wine and simmer for about a further 5 minutes.

 - Next, add the cannellini beans, silver beet or spinach, zucchini, spaghetti and stock.

 - Turn up the heat to a moderate temperature and simmer until the spaghetti is cooked.